Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming: Experimental Evaluation

 \subsection{Field Experimental Protocol}

 The experimental protocol is depicted in \Cref{fig:experimental_scenarios} and defined as follows: upon the first system startup, the initial static calibration \Cref{alg:calibration} is executed to normalize per-anchor gains.
 It requires few seconds during which the overall system is static.
-After calibration, the nano-UAV autonomously takes off and executes the mission; for subsequent missions following a landing, the calibration is not repeated and the previously estimated gains are used.
-For the scope of this paper, we valuate the MI localization system versus the landing supported by onboard sensors, e.g., IMU and optical flow.
-Evaluation of the UWB approach and landing is not performed, since the precision of this protocol is well studied in the literature \cite{polonelli2022performance,schindler2023relative} and its typical accuracy (\qtyrange{10}{30}{\cm}) is better suited to long-range acquisition than to the final docking phase.
-However, we consider UWB localization as a valid solution for long range missions (UAV-UGV distance $>$\qty{1}{\meter}).
+After calibration, the nano UAV autonomously takes off and executes the mission; for subsequent missions following a landing, the calibration is not repeated and the previously estimated gains are used. { For the scope of this paper, we isolate and evaluate the contribution of the proposed MI localization layer.
+The experimental baseline is the native infrastructure-less Crazyflie estimator based on IMU, optical flow, and altitude sensing, with magnetic aiding disabled.
+We do not evaluate UWB as a direct experimental baseline.
+UWB and other RF localization systems are considered complementary mid-range acquisition modalities, whereas the focus of this work is the final close range relative localization and docking phase below the magnetic system's operational range.
+In this view, we consider UWB localization as a valid solution for long range missions (UAV-UGV distance $>$\qty{1}{\meter}), for nano UAV since is already been proven feasibile within the SWaP constraint of these platforms \cite{polonelli2022performance,schindler2023relative}.}